Financial Reporters Missed the Role of Neoliberal Bias in Market Volatility Reporting

 Flash Forward to 2017

-There is no doubt of Greenspan’s positive legacy at the Fed and among neoliberals, but his policies are evident today.
-Wage growth is still stagnant and a New York Times article noted that in 2017, after the Trump tax cuts were enacted, one-time payments consumed 12.7% of total compensation budgets, while raises amounted to just 2.9%.
+There is no doubt that Greenspan’s positive legacy at the Fed and among neoliberals is evident today, but his policies are apparent today.
+Wage growth is still stagnant, and a New York Times article noted that in 2017 after the Trump tax cuts were enacted, one-time payments consumed 12.7% of total compensation budgets, while raises amounted to just 2.9%.
 This is the corporate equivalent of telling employees to “let them eat cake.”
-The tax cut benefits to many employees will be temporal since corporations are loathe to enact permanent pro-employee financial advances.
-This corporate pattern has continued since the late-1980s.
+The tax cut benefits to many employees will be temporary since corporations are loathe to enact permanent pro-employee financial advances.
+This corporate pattern has continued since the late 1980s.

 One reason is that corporations have no incentive to make any wage and benefits increases permanent.
 Management prefers to minimize making new permanent worker benefits, such as greater 401(k) contributions, since they reduce net profits.
 As every recession has shown, when unemployment levels rise, management can pay lower wages and treat workers poorly.
-In an environment of rising or full employment, things change, especially the stock market.
+Things change in an environment of rising or full employment, especially the stock market.

 Year-Over-Year Change in Private Sector Real Hourly and Weekly Earnings, 2012-2017, American Action Forum

-So a main catalyst for the market volatility is due to rising wages.
-In this market sequence, analyzed according to neoliberalism, rising wages are bad for the economic system.
+Rising wages are a main catalyst for market volatility.
+In this market sequence, analyzed according to neoliberalism, rising wages are inadequate for the economic system.

-For its part, the Fed sets policy to keep its “inflation target” or “inflation objective” under its 2%.
-And even though this inflation target has not been reached, the Fed (still adhering to Greenspan’s political-economic policies) takes policies to slow down growth, which hurts workers’ wage growth opportunities.
-Most recently, then-Fed Chair Janet Yellen said the Fed is reconsidering this target rate as a means to stimulate wage growth, even as some academic economists are questioning the link between inflation and unemployment.
+For its part, the Fed sets policy to keep its “inflation target” or “inflation objective” under 2%.
+Even though this inflation target has not been reached, the Fed (still adhering to Greenspan’s political-economic policies) takes policies to slow down growth, which hurts workers’ wage growth opportunities.
+Most recently, then-Fed Chair Janet Yellen said the Fed is reconsidering this target rate to stimulate wage growth, even as some academic economists question the link between inflation and unemployment.

 This is why the Intercept reporters said: “The recent Dow Jones fluctuations have very little to do with a legitimate fear of inflation.
-The stock market panicked largely because CEOs and shareholders fear that they’re losing their upper hand over a workforce that’s cutting increasingly into their record profits.”
+The stock market panicked largely because CEOs and shareholders fear losing their upper hand over a workforce cutting increasingly into their record profits.”

 Limits of Financial Reporting

-To explain the market volatility, financial reporters stayed in their well-treaded area of technical analysis, and other market fundamentals that came from brokers, economists and traders.
-The problem is that these sources don’t understand their own environment and how it shapes their world outlook.
+To explain the market volatility, financial reporters stayed in their well-treaded area of technical analysis and other market fundamentals from brokers, economists, and traders.
+The problem is that these sources don’t understand their environment and how it shapes their world outlook.

 This is not surprising.
 In the U.S., neoliberalism was sold to the electorate as a form of “common sense,” but with some new interpretations.
-The philosophy got a footing in universities, corporations and think tanks, as institutions, such as the U.S. Chamber of Commerce, the Heritage Foundation, the National Bureau of Economic Research, American Enterprise Association, as conservative foundations (Olin, Scaife, Pew Charitable Trust) developed and promoted propaganda campaigns, books and even a TV series, addressing the neoliberal agenda directed at the public and corporations.
+The philosophy got a footing in universities, corporations, and think tanks, as institutions, such as the U.S. Chamber of Commerce, the Heritage Foundation, the National Bureau of Economic Research, and the American Enterprise Association, as conservative foundations (Olin, Scaife, Pew Charitable Trust) developed and promoted propaganda campaigns, books, and even a TV series, addressing the neoliberal agenda directed at the public and corporations.

-The philosophy of neoliberalism is based on that individual freedoms that are guaranteed by free markets and trade that creates wide income disparities, minimizes the role of unions, and promotes unfettered consumerism.
-Its main goal is to redistribute of income and increase social inequality.
+The philosophy of neoliberalism is based on individual freedoms guaranteed by free markets and trade that create wide income disparities, minimize the role of unions, and promote unfettered consumerism.
+Its main goal is to redistribute income and increase social inequality.
 Its rhetoric stresses individualism (which explains the rise of Libertarians), and it has the power “to split off libertarianism, identity politics, multiculturalism, and eventually narcissistic consumerism from the social forces ranged in pursuit of social justice through the conquest of state power,” in the words of author David Harvey.

 Previous articleAt This Year’s Holiday Party Keep Your Hands to Yourself